piyoki/cloud-computing-essentials/examples/kubernetes/k8s-provision/README.md

 Notes:

 - Assume you have already provisioned a LoadBalancer Node using HAPorxy
+- Assume you are familiar with the basic cluster provisitioning with Kubernetes, if not please read the [instructions](https://github.com/yqlbu/cloud-computing-essentials/tree/master/examples/kubernetes/k8s-provision#install-kubernetes-cluster-using-kubeadm)
 - You may need to reset the cluster node with `kubeadm reset cleanup-node`
 - `--control-plane-endpoint` specifies the `LoadBalancer's IP`